Engagement photoshoots are a great way to document and celebrate your relationship.

 Pick an outfit that speaks to your personality.
 It is most important to feel comfortable and confident in what you are wearing.
 If you are uncomfortable it will show on the camera.

 Avoid picking outfits that will constantly need to be adjusted.
 I like to capture a lot of movement during my engagement photoshoots.
 It will be important that your clothes move with you.

 Think of something classic and timeless.
 When you are looking back at these photos in 10 years you do not want them to age because of wardrobe.

 Think of your engagement photoshoot as unique date.
-If you want to plan a picnic or dance to some love songs on a mountaintop, we are all for it!
+If you want to plan a picnic or dance to some love songs on a mountaintop, I am all for it!
 If eating tacos and drinking beer is more you’re thing-Let’s do it!
 Feel free to bring along whatever you will need to help you loosen up and forget about the camera.

 Try to spend time with connecting with your partner hours before the photoshoot.
 Not only does it give you time to warm up romantically, but will also allow you to meet your photographer feeling ready and relaxed.
 It will lighten up the mood and make for some really lovely imagery filled with lots of connection and love.